jim-lightfoot/mondo/README.md

 # The Mondo Libraries

 <b>This repo is deprecated and no longer maintained.
-Some of the classes have been ported to MondoCore which are .Net Standard and can be used by any version of .Net including .Net Core and .Net 5.
-If there any classes here that have not been ported but you would like to use drop an issue on the MondoCore repo</b>
+Some of the classes have been ported to <a href="https://github.com/jim-lightfoot/MondoCore">MondoCore</a> which are .Net Standard and can be used by any version of .Net including .Net Core and .Net 5.
+If there any classes here that have not been ported but you would like to use drop an issue on the <a href="https://github.com/jim-lightfoot/MondoCore">MondoCore</a> repo</b>

 ## Mondo.Common
   A collection of useful classes for everyday .Net development.